nz2000/Crypto_Algorithm/README.md

+# Crypto Algorithm Solver

-This repository contains the python code for cryptographic algorithms such as: 'Caesar Cipher', 'Vernam Cipher', 'Hill Cipher', 'Rail Fence Cipher' and 'Vigenere Cipher'.
+This repository contains the  code for cryptographic algorithms such as: 'Caesar Cipher', 'Vernam Cipher', 'Hill Cipher', 'Rail Fence Cipher' and 'Vigenere Cipher'.
 It can both encrypt as well as decrypt any data inputted within it.

-This code is still being developed and further optimized, however as of the moment it can solve all the above mentioned ciphers